 - Battery:Zippy 400mAh Lipo;

-Based on DIY method of building, this guide teaches you how to build a simple, robust, and very cheap quadcopter.
+This guide shows you how to build at home a simple, robust, and very cheap quadcopter.

-Building the quadcopter described in this tutorial could be a good exercise to test your hardware and software skills.
-As well as other projects presented in this article, this quadcopter is inexpensive even is built from durable materials and uses a powerful atmega328 microcontroller.
+Building the quadcopter explored in this guide could be a good exercise to test your hardware and software skills.
+Like many other projects from this article, this quadcopter is inexpensive even it is built from durable materials and has attached a powerful atmega328 microcontroller.

-Very well documented, in this guide you can find proper information to assemble the frame, attach the motors, add the propellers, add the battery, controller and wiring all components.
+Very well documented, this guide provides you step by step the proper information to assemble the frame, attach the motors, propellers, battery, controller and shows you how to wire the components.

 - Frame: F330 Glass Fiber Mini Quadcopter Frame 330mm;